chenlinear/chenlinear.github.io/content/posts/20230624-machine-learning-notes-vision-transformer.md

 math: true
 ---

-(There are a lot of pictures in this post so it might take a while to load.)
+(Please refer to [_Wow It Fits! — Secondhand Machine Learning_](https://chenli2049.github.io/posts/20231011-wow-it-fits-secondhand-machine-learning/).
+There are a lot of pictures in this post so it might take a while to load.)

 Original paper is [[2010.11929] _An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale_](https://arxiv.org/abs/2010.11929).
 Here's some notes from [_08.
-PyTorch Paper Replicating_ - Zero to Mastery Learn PyTorch for Deep Learning](https://www.learnpytorch.io/08_pytorch_paper_replicating/#43-creating-image-patches-with-torchnnconv2d).
+PyTorch Paper Replicating_ - Zero to Mastery Learn PyTorch for Deep Learning](https://www.learnpytorch.io/08_pytorch_paper_replicating/).

 The relation between this structure and the equations: